alexjoverm/blog/source/_posts/Lazy-load-in-Vue-using-Webpack-s-code-splitting.md

 ---
-title: Lazy loading in Vue using Webpack's code splitting
+title: Lazy Loading in Vue using Webpack's Code Splitting
 description: When a Vue app gets large, lazy loading components, routes or Vuex modules using Webpack's code splitting will boost it by loading pieces of code only when needed.
 date: 2017-07-16 01:05:47
 tags:
   - Vue
   - Vuex
   - Webpack
+  - JavaScript

 serie: Learn CSS from Aaron Garcia and be awesome!
 ---